newatoms/guides/creating-elements/readme.md

 > **The goal of this guide:** Understanding the core concepts of creating elements.

-# How to create a Polymer element
+# How to create a [Polymer](https://github.com/newatoms/guides/blob/ready/glossary/polymer.md) element

 A Polymer element is a custom [HTML element](http://www.w3schools.com/html/html_elements.asp).
 It can be used like other HTML Elements in your websites with the addition of some nice extra magics.

 An element should fulfill one function and should be reusable in multiple contexts.
-For instance: if we use the `<user-chip>` element everywhere where we are mentioning a user in the Interface, we only have to update one thing if something changes in the way we want to display users.
+For instance: we use the `<user-chip>` element everywhere where we are mentioning a user in the Interface.
+If we want to display our users in a different way, we only have to update one file.

 ## 1. Check if there is an element you can reuse